michlleee/skin-vigil-frontend/README.md

 # Skin Vigil

 Skin Vigil is a web application designed to help users detect skin cancer early using AI-based image analysis.
-The website also provides useful information about skin cancer and real-time environmental data to promote skin health awareness.
+The website also provides useful information about skin cancer to promote skin health awareness.

 ---